david-schmidt/KEGS-upstream/README.kegs.txt

 emulates the hardware "faster" than real, meaning the data the code being emulated expects is made available much faster than on a real Apple IIgs, providing a nice speed boost.
-For instance, the 5.25" drives run 10x the real speed usually.
+For instance, the 5.25" drives run 100x the real speed usually.
 Almost everything will work except for nibble copiers, which don't like the data coming this fast.
+Also, formatting new 5.25" disks doesn't work will in fast_disk_emul mode.
-(Meaning, unless you're using a nibble copier, you shouldn't run into an issue.
-All games/demos/etc run fine in this mode).
-To make nibble copiers work, Press F7.
+(Meaning, unless you're using a nibble copier or formatting a disk, you shouldn't run into an issue.
+Almost all games/demos/etc run fine in this mode).
+To make nibble copiers work, Press Shift-F7.

-KEGS can read in the ".nib" nibblized disk format, but as read-only mode.
-If the emulated image is no longer ProDOS or DOS 3.3 standard, KEGS will automatically treat the image as "Not-write-through-to-Image" from then on.
-This mode means KEGS will continue to emulate the disk properly in memory, but it cannot encode the changes in the standard .dsk or .nib image format.
+If you start with a .dsk or other raw image, and do writes to it that are no longer ProDOS or DOS 3.3 standard, KEGS will automatically treat the image as "Not-write-through-to-Image" from then on.
+This mode means KEGS will continue to emulate the disk properly in memory, but it cannot encode the changes in the standard .dsk or .po image format.
 It prints a message saying it has done so.
 However, the "disk" in emulation is fully useable as long as KEGS is running.
 A standard reformatting will not cause an image to flip to not-write- through-to-Image, but running things like a "drive-speed" test will cause further changes not to propagate to the Unix file.
 You will need to "eject" the image and re-insert it before writes will take effect.

 In full accuracy mode (i.e., not fast_disk_emul), 5.25" drive accesses force KEGS to run at 1MHz, and 3.5" drive accesses force KEGS to run at 2.5MHz.

+KEGS supports WOZ version 1 and version 2 images.
+These are fully read/write, but most Woz images are marked read-only in the header.
+When accessing a Woz image, KEGS automatically acts as if fast_disk_emul is disabled.

 KEGS Timing:
 -----------

 KEGS supports running at four speeds:  1MHz, 2.8MHz, 8.0MHz, and Unlimited.
-Pressing the middle mouse button cycles between these modes.
+Pressing the the F6 key cycles between these modes.
 The 1MHz and 2.8MHz speeds force KEGS to run at exactly those speeds, providing accurate reproduction of a real Apple IIgs.